7 DIY Litter Box Ideas Your Cat Will Love

 “Hey babe, what are these crunchy little gray sprinkles?
 They taste like clay…” Photo by Nathan Dumlao

-For any of these ultra-low-sided litter boxes, you may run into the litter getting flung out if your cat is a digger.
-Besides creating an outer shell, you can also buy a litter shield.
+If an outer shell doesn’t work, an alternative solution is a litter shield.
 This gets set up outside the box so your cat doesn’t lose any valuable litter space.
-Just make sure you get a mat for under the box.
+Just make sure you get a large litter catching mat for under the box to make cleaning easier.

 Large Litter Boxes